 Alexandria Turkey Trot: The Alexandria Turkey Trot will support ALIVE!
 This local charity helps Alexandria families in need.
 Join them in person on Thanksgiving Day at 9 am on Mount Vernon Ave and help collect food for ALIVE!

-Arlington Turkey Trot: The Christ Church of Arlington is back in person this year on Thanksgiving Day about 1 block away from the church.
+Arlington Turkey Trot: Join the Christ Church of Arlington on Thanksgiving Day about 1 block away from the church.
 Registration is $50 for adults, $25 for children age 6 to 17, and free for children under 6.
-Proceeds will benefit 6 local organizations in the Arlington area.
+Proceeds will benefit 18 local organizations in the Arlington area.
 Dogs and strollers are welcome.

 Vienna Turkey Trot: Not ready to commit to a race on Thanksgiving Day?
 Join the Vienna Turkey Trot on the Sunday before Thanksgiving (November 20) at the Vienna Volunteer Fire Department.
 This race raises money for the Madison High School Marching Band and the Vienna Volunteer Fire Department.
 Run a 5K or 10K at 8:30 am or join the Kid Fun Run at 8 am.

-Prince William Turkey Trot: The Prince William Turkey Trot includes a 5K at 8:30 am and a 1 mile at 9:30 am on Thanksgiving Day.
+Prince William Turkey Trot: The Prince William Turkey Trot includes a 5K at 8:30 am and a Mashed Potato 1 mile at 9:30 am on Thanksgiving Day.
 Proceeds will go to Hero’s Bridge (honoring veterans) and The Sweet Julia Grace Foundation (helping children who need help with medical bills).
 The race begins at the Freedom Aquatic & Fitness Center in Manassas.

 Trot for a Cause in Maryland